isis-santos-costa/when-passengers-meet-drivers/data-analysis.md

-<head><base target="_blank"></head>

-# 📈 when-riders-meet-drivers  • data analysis process (⚠️ WIP)
+# « When Riders Meet Drivers » → Data analysis process
-<b>Seasonality of supply vs seasonality of demand in ride-hailing.  </b>
+__*Seasonal patterns as a lever for REVENUE GROWTH in the ride-hailing business*__

-This repository details the steps of the process of a quick data analysis with the aim of understanding the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.
-The full `sql` code is available [here](when-riders-meet-drivers.sql).
+This repository details the steps of the process of a quick data analysis in findinig out the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.
+The full SQL code is available [here](when-riders-meet-drivers.sql).

 Tags: `product-analytics`, `sql`, `bigquery`.